jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-The only way to prove that you're a good sport is to lose.
+You can't cross the sea merely by standing and staring at the water.
-- Ernie Banks
+- Rabindranath Tagore

-Updated on: [3/12/2023]
+Updated on: [3/13/2023]
 <!-- #quoteEnd -->
 </pre>